zeinabkassem27/Submissions/Challenge/laundry-app/back-end/public/docs/source/.compare.md

 <!-- END_9aec7381d4dd89e68a9ff728678d8b21 -->

 <!-- START_6edc54ea34dd384c52c2ab85854ca8a2 -->
-## Partially delete a contact request inside the database
+## Completely delete a contact request inside the database

 This functionality is to be used in the admin panel <br/>
 For the {contact} pass the contact id